-- 5. A sequential physical education program consistent with State Board of Education Curriculum regulations and Health, Safety, and Physical Education academic standards shall be developed and implemented. - 6.
-Adequate amounts of planned instruction shall be provided in order for students to achieve the proficient level for the Health, Safety, and Physical Education academic standards. - 7.
-An assessment system shall be implemented to track student progress on the Health, Safety and Physical Education academic standards. - 8.
-Students shall be moderately to vigorously active as much time as possible during a physical education class.
-Documented medical conditions and disabilities shall be accommodated during class. - 9.
-Safe and adequate equipment, facilities and resources shall be provided for physical education courses. - 10.
-Certified health and physical education teachers shall teach physical education. - 11.
-Appropriate professional development shall be provided for physical education staff. - 12.
-Physical education classes shall have a teacher-student ratio comparable to those of other courses. - 13.
-Physical activity shall not be used as a form of punishment.

-OTHER RELATED ACTIVITIES

-- 1. Students shall be provided adequate space for eating and serving meals. - 2.
-Students shall be provided a clean and safe meal environment. - 3.
-Students shall be provided adequate time to eat: a minimum of ten (10) minutes sit down time for breakfast; a minimum of twenty (20) minutes sit down time for lunch. - 4.
-Meal times shall be scheduled at appropriate hours. - 5.
-Drinking water shall be available at all meal periods and throughout the day. - 6.
-Students shall have access to hand washing or sanitizing before meals and snacks. - 7.
-Qualified nutritional professionals shall administer the meal programs. - 8.
-Professional development shall be provided for nutrition staff. - 9.
-Access to food service operation shall be limited to authorized personnel only. - 10.
-Nutrition content of meals shall be available to students and parents/guardians. - 11.
-Students and parents/guardians may be involved in menu selections through various means. - 12.
-To the extent possible, the school shall utilize available funding and outside programs to enhance student wellness. - 13.
-The school shall provide appropriate training to all staff on the components of the Wellness Policy. - 14.
-Goals of the Wellness Policy shall be considered in planning all school- based activities. - 15.
-Fundraising projects, special events, and programs shall be supportive of healthy eating and student wellness.
+St. Stephen's Academy Well ness/Nursing/Counseling 405 Wellness Policy Appr oved: June 19, 2017 Revised: June 25, 2024 Page 5 of 6 5. tion program consistent with State Health, Safety, and Physical Educ l and implemented.
+6. Adequate amounts of planne ed instruction shall be provided in For the Health, Safety, and Physic 7.
+An assessment system shall be implemented to track student I Education academic standards. progress on the 8.
+Students shall be moderately to vigorously active as much tim Documented medical conditions a 9. t, facilities and resources shall be provided for 10.
+11. Certified health and physical l education teachers shall teach pl velopment shall be provided for p 12. hall have a teacher-student ratio c omparable to those 13.
+Physical activity shall not be e used as a form of punishment.
+OTH ER RELATED ACTIVITIES 1. - dequate space for eating and serve - 2. - clean and safe meal environment 3. dequate time to eat: a minimum of a minimum of twenty (20) minute 4.
+Meal times shall be schedule ed at appropriate hours.
+5. Drinking water shall be avai lable at all meal periods and throu ughout the day.
+6. hand washing or sanitizing before 7. ionals shall administer the meal p 8. all be provided for nutrition staff 9. tion shall be limited to authorized 10. hall be available to students and p - 11. various means. ans may be involved in menu sele C 12. programs to enhance student - 13.
+Wellness Policy. propriate training to all staff on th - 14. activities. y shall be considered in planning 15.
+Fundraising projects, special eating and student wellness. l events, and programs shall be su pportive of healthy

+St. Stephen's Academy Wellness/Nursing/Counseling 405 Wellness Policy Approved: June 19, 2017 Revised: June 25, 2024 Page 6 of 6 16.
+Administrators, staff, student ts, parents/guardians, volunteers, and community